sashaskr/magento-soap-accelerator-zend/README.md

   * If given only updated_from it is mean [updated_from; +infinity)
   * If given only updated_to it is mean [0; updated_to]
   * If given both it is mean [updated_from; updated_to]
+The number of filters might be easily extended.

 ## TODO
 * Move all of the Magento settings to .ENV